LadyMarina/HackSteam21/README.md

 # HackSteam21

+In this Hackathon we elaborated an app for students and teachers to improve the way they learn.

-This repository is part of our participation in [HackStem21](https://spanishstartups.es/uncategorized/hackstem-2021/) organized by SiemensGamesa.
+This repository is games part of our participation in [HackStem21](https://spanishstartups.es/uncategorized/hackstem-2021/) organized by SiemensGamesa.

 Here is our [video](https://www.youtube.com/watch?v=4Ryr5zdVZnk&ab_channel=JoanStark) presentation.